frederic-perez/AmE-dictionary/data/dictionary.md

 __worthwhile__ _adj_ Sufficiently valuable or important to be worth one’s time, effort, or interest.
 __would you be so kind as to__ :es: sería tan amable de, tendría la bondad de
 __would__ :mute:[wou~~l~~d]
+__wouldn’t touch something/someone with a ten-foot pole__ _idiom_ (_BrA_ wouldn’t touch something/someone with a barge pole) If you say that you wouldn’t touch something or someone with a barge pole, you mean that you do not want to have anything to do with them. _The history of the building kept the price down.
+No one would touch it with a barge pole._ _A woman like that wouldn’t touch me with a ten-foot pole._ Note: A barge pole is a very long pole that is used to move a barge (= a long, flat boat) forward.
 __wow factor__
 __wow__ _v_ :two::hammer:
 __wracked__ _v_ :two: (wracked, wracking) Smash or break forcefully.